vespaiach/algo-nodejs/README.md

-## Algorithm in NodeJS
+## Algorithm in Node.js

-This is a playround for algorithm with NodeJS
+This is a playground for exploring algorithms in Node.js.

 ## Problems